Creamy Florida Shrimp

 After tweaking this recipe for years, I've learned that taking your time and doing each step carefully makes all the difference.
 When you don't rush the process, you'll end up with a pie that brings beachy vibes to your dinner table.

-Close-up Florida Shrimp Pie Pin it
+Close-up Florida Shrimp Pie Save

 Close-up Florida Shrimp Pie | recipesbyhannah.com